-pattern to play at that slot set number of repeats transpose in semitones change patch for the pattern shift the timing of the pattern in clock ticks (0 - 8)
+pattern to play at that slot set number of repeats transpose in semitones change patch for the pattern shift the timing of the pattern in units of 6 clock ticks (0 - 8)

-16.5 Load/save sequences
+15.5 Load/save sequences

-Sequences can be loaded and saved in much the same way as for patches (see section 13).
+Sequences can be loaded and saved in much the same way as for patches (see section 12).
 There are 2 banks of sequences each containing 8 sequences.
-Press the LOAD or SAVE buttons when in sequence edit mode to access loading and saving.
+Press the or buttons when in sequence edit mode to access loading and saving.

 When a sequence is saved the sequence data, all of the patterns and all 5 patch presets are saved together.
+Also the global microtuning preset and internal tempo is saved.
 This means that every detail of the sequence is recorded.
 When a sequence is loaded you have the choice to load in either all of this data or any of the separate parts.